keyboard : computer : : pen : ____________

 So, you ask, “How can I make analogies a part of my child’s life?”
 Here are some ideas to get you started:

-- Make them up as a game - in the car, in the waiting room, over breakfast.
-For example: Cheerios are to box as milk is to ___________ Or for little kids phrase as: Your plate is like a circle in the same way that your napkin is like a ______________.
-Encourage your kids to make up their own analogies for you and each other
+- Make them up as a game – in the car, in the waiting room, over breakfast.
+For example: Cheerios are to box as milk is to ___________.
+Or for little kids phrase as: Your plate is like a circle in the same way that your napkin is like a ______________.
+Encourage your kids to make up their own analogies for you and for each other.

 - Better yet, especially for those kinesthetic learners, draw them in chalk on the sidewalk or shaving cream on a table.

-- For teachers or homeschoolers integrate analogies into whatever you are studying.
+- For teachers or homeschoolers, integrate analogies into whatever you are studying.
 Put a couple at the end of a worksheet just for fun, or put some on the board as a morning warm up activity.
-For example, if you are doing a unit on food chains you could use: huckleberries : producer : : rabbit : _________ or bear : cub : : deer : ____________
+For example, if you are doing a unit on food chains, then you could use: huckleberries : producer : : rabbit : _________ or bear : cub : : deer : ____________.

 - Have your students make up analogies for each other.
 Have an Analogy Challenge by requiring your students to use a specific word in analogies that they create.
 Or have each student contribute one analogy to a worksheet that you use for the whole class.